 How to Get Your Business to Care About DevOps: DevOps Explained

-For people who live and breath DevOps, we forget that the topic can confuse the uninitiated.
+For people who live and breathe DevOps, we forget that the topic can confuse the uninitiated.

-If DevOps is not approached appropriately it can cause just as many problems as it fixes.
-Worse, it can tarnish the ‘brand’ of DevOps, setting back your transition to a fully modern application development process, critical to the future success of the entire business and the industry drive towards on-demand-enterprise.
+If you don't approach DevOps appropriately, it can cause just as many problems as it fixes.
+Worse, it can tarnish the 'brand' of DevOps, setting back your transition to a thoroughly modern application development process, critical to the future success of the entire business and the industry drive towards on-demand-enterprise.

 Luckily, selling DevOps to senior management is easier than you think.
-It hinges on getting every party involved to look at DevOps as ‘in their best interest’.
-That means you need to think about exactly who you are speaking with.
+It hinges on getting every party involved to look at DevOps as 'in their best interest.'
+That means you need to think about precisely who you are speaking with.
 In every case, setting the right expectations will put you on the right track as you progress.

 What is DevOps?